Content and Requirements of the First Year Project

 Evaluation of the First Year Project

 - Each new student will present his or her research to the faculty and other graduate students in a First Year Symposium.
-The Symposium will be held on a Friday in late September or early October of the student’s second year (with the date adjusted from year to year to accommodate the Jewish holy days and other religious holidays).
+The Symposium is typically held on a Friday in October of the student’s second year (with the date adjusted from year to year to accommodate the Jewish holy days and other religious holidays).

 - A copy of the first year project paper is due to the Graduate Coordinator one week prior to the presentations.
 This will be the final paper that will be evaluated by the student’s committee.
 The Graduate Coordinator will distribute copies of the manuscript to the student’s committee.